Internet-Draft OpenPGP Key Replacement October 2024

 The Target Key Imprint is included to mitigate against weaknesses in the fingerprint digest algorithm used by older key versions.
 By including a digest over the target primary public key packet, using the same digest algorithm as the enclosing signature, we ensure that the indirect cryptographic binding between the equivalent keys is of the same overall strength as a signature made directly over the target primary public key (as in a certification signature or subkey binding signature).
 We intentionally chose not to use embedded back-signatures or third-party certifications, both to keep the design simple and to limit the size of the subpacket(s) required.

-In the absence of a complete Key Equivalence Binding, the Replacement Key Subpacket MUST be treated as merely advisory.
-In this scenario, it provides information for the purposes of key discovery and order of preference only, without any trust statement regarding the Replacement Key.
-Implementations SHOULD NOT infer any trust value from a single Replacement Key Subpacket, and SHOULD validate the Replacement Key as they would any other key.
+In the absence of a complete Key Equivalence Binding, the Replacement Key subpacket MUST be treated as merely advisory.
+In this scenario, it provides information for the purposes of key discovery and order of preference only, without any trust statement regarding the replacement.
+Implementations SHOULD NOT infer any trust value from a single Replacement Key subpacket, and SHOULD validate the replacement certificate as they would any other.

-In addition, as this document is an update of [I-D.ietf-openpgp-crypto-refresh], the security considerations there should be carefully reviewed.
+In addition, as this document is an update of [RFC9580], the security considerations there should be carefully reviewed.

 This document requests that the following entry be added to the OpenPGP Signature Subpacket registry: